Alppikylä: Buildings and services

 Alppikylä is well-known for its colorful townhouses.
 Most of the current buildings were built in a construction project in 2011–2016, where apartment buildings and densely populated townhouses will be built in Alppikylä.

-The services of the residential area include a kindergarten, which was opened in the building completed at the beginning of August 2016 on the Alppikylänkatu street, and a Lidl grocery store.
+The services of the residential area include a kindergarten, which was opened in a building completed in early August 2016 on the Alppikylä Street, and a Lidl grocery store.